LEONARD COHEN: A LIFE IN ART

 The residents of Hydra, including the island's small artist colony gathered from all over the world, fell in love with the young Canadian who would often play his guitar at the taverna in the main square.
 It was in this house that he composed the famous Bird On A Wire, after witnessing a group of drunk men singing in the middle of the night underneath one of the first telephone wires installed in the island (upon which a bird was resting).
 The house is still there, but the street's name has changed recently.

 When he realized that a writer's life couldn't sustain him, he moved to New York to try his luck with songwriting.
 He never thought he could sing despite having written several songs in Hydra, and at age 31, his burst into the mainstream seamed pretty much a dream.
 But.
 A common acquaintance gave him Judy Collins' number.
 Leonard called her one day, introduced himself, and sang Suzanne to her over the telephone.
-She recorded it for her next album.
+She loved the song, and recorded it for her next album.
 Soon, his debut album was out, and the rest, as they say, is history.

 Because of the way his lyrics and music style was often perceived (usually by casual listeners, rather than devoted fans), he earned several epithets through the years, like : Prophet Of Despair, Poet Laureate Of Pessimism, Godfather Of Gloom, Spin Doctor For The Apocalypse (!), Prince Of Pain, Master Of Misery, but also the more appropriate Poet Laureate Of Our Dreams, and my personal favorite, High Priest Of Pathos.
-Asked about it, he claimed he didn't understand why, claiming he was the most cheerful person he knew.
+Asked about it, he said he didn't understand why, claiming he was the most cheerful person he knew.

 A poet true to the word, Leonard was disciplined in his music writing, often taking years to complete a song, until he felt he had done his best.
 Some rumors say that during the recording of the 1984 album Various Positions, he stayed overnight in the studio trying to complete Hallelujah (I think you might have heard of that song); the next morning they found him still there, crouching on the floor of the studio in his underpants, with 80 verses of Hallelujah written down.

 His popularity rose during the 70s and 80s, when he produced some of his signature tunes like First We Take Manhattan, Anthem, Dance Me To The End Of Love, and I'm Your Man.
 In the 90s he grew tired of recording and touring, so he shaved his head and went to live on Mt.
 Baldy in a Buddhist monastery.
-He was known there as The Silent One. after spending a decade there, he descended back to L.A., where he lived quietly and completely removed from the spotlight until a blessing dressed in the robes of catastrophe rippled the quiet waters of his life.
+He was known as Jikan, The Silent One.
+After spending a decade there, he descended back to L.A., where he lived quietly and completely removed from the spotlight until a blessing dressed in the robes of catastrophe rippled the quiet waters of his life.
 Kelley Lynch, Leonard's manager, had drained his bank account and left him with little money to enjoy his golden years.
-He sued her for fraud, and here's something you might have heard if you attended the court proceedings:
+He sued her for fraud, and here's something you would've have heard if you attended the court proceedings:

 He finished his tour in Auckland, New Zealand, on December 21st, 2013, with a cover of The Drifters' classic Save The Last Dance For Me, and it's magical.

 But it wasn't over for him.
-During the tour he realized the album Old Ideas, followed by Popular Problems in 2014, and just a month before his death, at age 82, he released one of the best albums of his career, You Want It Darker.
+During the tour he released the album Old Ideas, followed by Popular Problems in 2014, and just a month before his death, at age 82, he released one of the best albums of his career, You Want It Darker.
 His creative process was never hindered, and according to his son Adam, he continued working on songs till the very end.
 In a heartwarming anecdote Adam tells, Leonard, despite having to record his last album in an improvised studio at home due to him constantly being restricted to an orthopedic medical chair due to his illness, got up to dance at some point during recording, with the cheerfulness of all his 82 years (and the help of some green herbal remedy for the pain).